 What types of data are appropriate for my enterprise Box account?

-You shouldn't use your enterprise Box account to collect, process, or store data covered by laws that protect privacy or require security measures.
-Individuals who use enterprise Box accounts for university work are responsible for ensuring that sensitive information is not placed or stored in unapproved or inappropriate locations.
-If you have sample cases that propose the use of Box for institutional data classified at higher levels, email the Committee of Data Stewards for consideration.
+You may not use your enterprise Box account to collect, process, or store data covered by laws that protect privacy or require security measures:

+Individuals who use enterprise Box accounts for university work are responsible for ensuring that sensitive institutional data are not placed or stored in unapproved or inappropriate locations.
+If you have sample cases that propose the use of Box for institutional data classified at higher levels, email the IU Committee of Data Stewards for consideration.

 Important: Before you begin using your enterprise Box account, be sure to revise your settings according to How do I securely set up my enterprise Box account?

 The enterprise Box support content available here is a result of a collaborative effort by the Internet2 early adopter institutions.